top of page

 The Chopstick Advantage

-So, the next time you embark on the rewarding quest of making homemade ramen noodles, resist the urge to stir!
-Grab a pair of chopsticks and gently "cut" your liquid into the flour.
-It's a small change in technique that makes a significant difference, setting you on the path to achieving that perfect texture and bite that defines a truly great bowl of ramen.
+The next time you embark on the rewarding quest of making homemade ramen noodles, resist the urge to stir!
+Grab a pair of chopsticks and gently cut your liquid into the flour.
+This minor change in technique can yield significant improvements in texture and bite.

 Happy noodle making!